 - Submit a statement/letter indicating a demonstrable focus on a future career in nutrition, behavioral science, or clinical research as it relates to obesity.

 Ethan Sims Young Investigator Award recognizes excellence in research by young investigators based on their submitted abstracts and presentation during ObesityWeek®.
-Each year, five finalists who are TOS members are selected during the Call for Abstracts.
-Each finalist will receive complimentary registration and be reimbursed up to $1,500 to cover travel expenses for the current ObesityWeek®.
+Each year, several finalists who are TOS members at the Student or Early Career stage, are selected during the “Call for Abstracts.”
+Each finalist will receive complimentary registration and a travel stipend of $1,500 to cover travel expenses for the current ObesityWeek®.
 The finalists are invited to present their oral abstracts during a concurrent session where the award is presented.
 At the conclusion of the session, two recipients will be selected, one for Basic Science and the other for Clinical Research.
-They will each be awarded a $1,000 cash award.
+They will each be awarded a $1,000 award.

 The Foster-Schauer International Travel Award is provided to non-US, early career investigators or students who present at the current ObesityWeek®.
 The Obesity Society selects one recipient based on the quality and ranking of an accepted abstract during the “Call for Abstracts.”
-To qualify, you must be a TOS early career or student member, reside outside of the United States, and travel to the current ObesityWeek to present your oral or poster abstract.
-The recipient will receive $2,500 to cover travel expenses.
+To qualify, you must be a TOS early career or student member, reside outside of the United States, and travel to the current ObesityWeek® to present your oral or poster abstract.
+The recipient will receive a $2,500 travel stipend to cover travel expenses.

 These awards are administered as part of the Call for Abstracts for the Society’s Annual Meeting at ObesityWeek®.
 Please visit the abstracts submission webpage for more information.